Happily-Coding/portfolio/my-deployment.md

 Our current github actions settings will run the following workflows on commit:
 - Test
-- Deploy to staging
+- Deploy to staging - Deploy to Production
 - Smokeshow
 Keep in mind they may not be instantaniously ran, but instead queued.

 Creating a new release on github will run the following workflows:
-- Deploy to Production
 - Build and push to docker hub.

+On sucesfull push:
+- Pull run and clean

 # Debugging
 # Github workflows are queued/ runner is inactive